winesapOS/winesapOS/README.md

 ### Btrfs Backups

 Snapper creates 6 monthly snapshots of the `/home` directory. snap-pac creates a snapshot of the root `/` directory before and after using `pacman`.
+Both the root and home configurations are set to only use a maximum of 50 GiB each.

 During boot, GRUB will have a "winesapOS snapshots" section that will allow booting from a root directory snapshot.
 This will not appear on first boot because no backups have been taken yet.
 After a backup has been taken, the GRUB configuration file needs to be regenerated to scan for the new backups.